opnsense/tools/README.md

     # make vga

-A flash card disk image (NanoBSD) is created using:
+A flash card disk image is created using:

     # make nano